ZibanPirate/Learn-Git-and-Github/lessons/0x0-HelloWorld/HelloWorld_pt1.md

 # On this lesson you’ll learn how to:

-*   Create and use a repository
+*   Create and use a repository.

 But before doing that, let's first learn more about Github and Git and how they are marking the world a better place.